-4.15 The Integrity Commissioner shall meet informally with the respondent and/or the complainant, to discuss the alleged breach.
-The purpose of the meeting is to bring the allegation to the attention of the respondent and to discuss possible remedial measures to correct the offending behaviour.

-- 4.16 The Informal Review Process is conducted in private.
-The details of the complaint, the informal process or the remedy are not reported to the Board. - 4.17 As a remedy, the parties may agree to a remedial measure that is appropriate to the nature of alleged breach, for example, an apology. - 4.18 If the parties cannot agree on a remedy, the Integrity Commissioner may determine that the complaint will be managed by the Formal Review Process..
+- 4.15 The Chair of the Board, on his/her own initiative, or at the request of a trustee of the Board (without the necessity of providing a formal written complaint) who alleges a breach of the Code has occurred, may meet informally with a trustee of the Board who is alleged to have breached the Code, to discuss the alleged breach.
+The purpose of the meeting is to bring the allegation of the breach to the attention of the trustee and to discuss possible remedial measures to correct the offending behaviour.
+The informal review process is conducted in private. - 4.16 As a remedy, the parties may agree to a remedial measure that is appropriate to the nature of alleged breach, for example, an apology. - 4.17 If the Chair of the Board and the trustee alleged to have breached this Code cannot agree on a remedy, a formal complaint may be brought against the trustee alleged to have breached this Code and that complaint will be dealt with in accordance with the Formal Review Process below.